 - Attend an organized launch run by an NAR section, and fly your rocket at that launch.
 You can also use these launches as a place to practice-fly before you do your official qualification flight.
 These launches are listed in the "Launch Windows" Calendar on the NAR web site, www.nar.org.
-Always call a launch's point of contact before attending, to confirm the time and place of the launch and the availability of FAA clearance for rockets up to 3.3 pounds. - o Contact the nearest "section" (or chartered club) of the NAR to see if they have launches not listed on the web site.
-Check the NAR site for a list of these sections and contact information. - o Contact someone on the list of volunteer "mentors" posted on the NAR web site (some of these live in places remote from an NAR section).
+Always call a launch's point of contact before attending to confirm the time and place of the launch and the availability of FAA clearance for rockets up to 3.3 pounds. - o Contact the nearest "section" (or chartered club) of the NAR to see if they have launches not listed on the web site.
+Check the NAR site for a list of these sections and contact information. - O Contact someone on the list of volunteer "mentors" posted on the NAR web site (some of these folks live in places remote from an NAR section).

 Obtaining an observer and providing stopwatches is the responsibility of each team.
-PLAN AHEAD on this observer; do not wait until late March and then try to find someone on a day's notice to observe your flight, and do not expect them to drive a long distance to do so.
-Upon request, we will send you an Excel spreadsheet roster of every senior NAR member in your state, to help you find a nearby qualification observer.
-Contact the NAR TARC Manager, Trip Barber, at ahbarber@alum.mit.edu if you need this assistance.
+PLAN AHEAD on this observer.
+DO NOT WAIT until late March and then try to find someone on a day's notice to observe your flight, and do not expect them to drive a long distance to do so.
+Upon request, we will send you an a roster of every senior NAR member in your state to help you find a nearby qualification observer.
+Contact us at rocketcontest@aia-aerospace.org if you need this assistance.
 Not every NAR member is aware of the Team America event, so you may have to explain it a bit first when you call one who is not already signed up as a mentor!

 If there is no NAR member available within reasonable distance (and this will be true in a number of areas of the US), it is OK to have an impartial adult, i.e. someone who is not related to any member of the team and not a paid employee of the team's sponsoring school or member of the team's sponsoring non-profit organization, become a NAR member in order to be an observer.
-NAR membership can be ordered online, and is effective the day it is ordered.
-Observers who joined too recently to yet have a membership card and number may record their membership number as "PENDING" on the qualification flight form and we will check with NAR Headquarters to get the membership number.
-Experienced rocketeers are certainly preferred to do the observer duties, because they can usually understand the rules better and can offer advice and tips at the same time -- but experience is not absolutely required.
+NAR membership can be ordered online and is effective the day it is ordered.
+Observers who joined too recently to yet have a membership card and number may record their membership number as "PENDING" on the qualification flight form, and we will check with NAR Headquarters to get the membership number.
+Experienced rocketeers are certainly preferred to do the observer duties because they can usually understand the rules better and offer advice and tips at the same time -- but experience is not absolutely required.
 We do not pre-approve observers, but we will check the form they sign to verify that the observer who signs is a current NAR senior (adult) member.

-You do not have to fly at an NAR launch site, however, and finding a launch site is the responsibility of each team.
+Finding a launch site is the responsibility of each team, but you do not have to fly at an NAR launch site.
 You simply need to locate an open field of suitable size (at least 1500 feet on a side), get permission from the landowner, and comply with any local laws regarding model rocketry.
-If your rocket is over one pound liftoff weight, you must notify the local FAA, procedures for which are explained in the Team America Handbook.
+If your rocket is over one pound liftoff weight, you must notify the local FAA.
+(The procedures for doing so are explained here in the Appendix 6.)
 Model rocketry is recognized and regulated by the National Fire Protection Association's Code 1122, which local fire officials should be familiar with.
-There is a safety handout in Appendix 7 of this Handbook that you should read and can share with concerned landowners and public safety officials.
+There is a safety handout in Appendix 8 of this Handbook that you should read and can share with concerned landowners and public safety officials.